atolye15/scss-starter/docs/getting-started/introduction.md

 ## Speeds up development

-Wide range of tools are at your command when your project's start.
+A wide range of tools is at your command when your project's start.

 ## Field Tested

-SCSS Starter have been being used at many projects
+SCSS Starter has been being used at many projects.

 ## Faster to Learn